 I now have TWO brand new suits that look cute, fit wonderfully, and feel great on me — and since they are 2 separate pieces, I can easily mix and match them with other tops or bottoms (if I find anything else I like in the future).

 Also, if you’ve ever shopped for “extra long” or “tall” swimsuits, you know that finding 4 pieces for $52 is an absolutely insane deal — so yes, I’m just a little excited!

-Thank you Taylor Swift for helping to bring back the high-waisted bottoms — they seem to be a perfectly simple AND frugal solution to my long-torso swimsuit woes.
+Thank you, Taylor Swift, for helping to bring back the high-waisted bottoms — they seem to be a perfectly simple AND frugal solution to my long-torso swimsuit woes.

-Bring on the kiddie pool, my friends!
+Bring on the backyard swimming pool fun, my friends!